 The private housing market in Hong Kong, however, have become more ‘formalized’ after the government tried to regulate and demolish the squatters, rooftop houses and caged-home.
 Consequently, the choices of the poor households become less and less.
 The only outlet for those who cannot find accommodation in the public housing, mainly single person households and new arrivals, is to live in bed sits or board-partition-rooms in the old urban areas.
 Worse still, facing the redevelopment of old urban areas, these poor households cannot find enough supply of caged-homes and board-partition-rooms.
 The elasticity of housing expenditure of such poor households is extremely low.
 Therefore, if they cannot afford the rent of these lowest level accommodations, they will become homeless.
 In short, the increasing housing cost is the most important factor for both the rise of living cost in Hong Kong as well as the deterioration of poverty problem in Hong Kong.

-Income Security in the 1990s :
+Income Security of the in the 1990s :

-Growth of Income and Inequality Poverty
+Growth of Income Inequality and Poverty

 Using different definitions and measurements of poverty, various researchers come to the same conclusion that poverty problem was severe in the 1990s in Hong Kong.
-They estimate that about six hundred thousand people, that is 10 to 15 per cent of the population were living in poverty during the period 1994 to 1996 (MacPherson & Lo 1997; Mok and Leung 1995; Wong and Chua 1996).
+They estimate that about six hundred thousand people, that is 10% to 15% of the population were living in poverty during the period 1994 to 1996 (MacPherson & Lo, 1997; Mok and Leung, 1995; Wong and Chua, 1996).

 The gap between the rich and the poor has been widening in the 1990s.
-According to the data of the by-census 1996, the Gini Coefficient reached its recorded highest level of 0.518 (Hong Kong Census and Statistics Department 1996b).
+According to the data of the 2001 Census, the Gini Coefficient reached its recorded highest level of 0.525 (Hong Kong Census and Statistics Department, 2001b).
 In 1971 the Gini Coefficient of Hong Kong was only 0.43.
 Nevertheless, in the 1980s the economic restructuring process had induced a growing discrepancy in income; thus the Gini Coefficient was increasing and reached 0.451 in 1981 and then 0.476 in 1991.
-In the early 1990s the process of economic restructuring accelerated, with a concomitant widening of the gap between the rich and the poor.From 1981 to 1996, households with the lowest income had shown no sign of improvement, but there is a sign of decrease in the share of income of the low-income households.
+In the early 1990s the process of economic restructuring accelerated, with a concomitant widening of the gap between the rich and the poor.

+From 1981 to 2001, households with the lowest income had shown no sign of improvement, but there is a sign of decrease in the share of income of the low-income households.
 In fact, 20% of the households with the lowest income earned only 4.6% of total households incomes in 1981.
-The figure increased slightly in1986 to 5.0 per cent.
-But in the period from 1986 to 1991, the figure fell to 4.3 per cent.
-During the period 1991 to 1996, the ratio even decreased sharply to 3.7 per cent.
+The figure increased slightly in1986 to 5.0 %.
+But in the period from 1986 to 1991, the figure fell to 4.3%.
+During the period 1991 to 1996, the ratio even decreased sharply to 3.7% and from 1996 to 2001, the ratio eventually decreased to 3.2%.
 We can see that the income gap had widened in the 1980s and the situation of low-income households has worsened significantly in the 1990s (See Table 6).

-Table 6: Decile Distribution of Household Income of Domestic Households, 1981-1996
+Table 6: Decile Distribution of Household Income of Domestic Households, 1981-2001